-You should have remarked that whenever an error occurs (in this case assigning a number to a string variable) the program will stop and other lines of code will not be evaluated, even if correct.
+Notice that whenever an error occurs (in this case, assigning a number to a string variable) the program will stop and other lines of code will not be evaluated.

 Exception handling is the process of catching an exception that has been thrown in order for the script to continue working.